mojtabaJ/dragons-dice-duel/README.md

 - **Java**: Language used for server-side logic and game mechanics implementation.

 ## Under Development
-Stay tuned, because winter is coming, and o is Dragons' Dice Duel: The Dance of the Dragons!
+Stay tuned, because winter is coming, and so is Dragons' Dice Duel: The Dance of the Dragons!